 Predicting Problematic Trades with Machine Learning

-Similarly, BNP Paribas launched “Smart Chaser” a machine learning technology that proacively predicts failed trades which is designed to automate the labour intensive process of trade settlements.
+Similarly, BNP Paribas launched “Smart Chaser” a machine learning technology that proactively predicts failed trades which is designed to automate the labor-intensive process of trade settlements.

 Smart Chaser applies predictive analytics to identify trades that may prove problematic and require intervention.

 It predicts the time that the trades will take to reconcile and suggests smart email “chasers” to counterparties allowing them to address the issues that typically causes delays, speeding up resolution time.